-To tackle this problem TfNSW issued $1.4M in fines on this line from June 2018 to May 2018.
-In total, 1803 fines and 874 cautions were issued to passengers traveling without a valid ticket.
-Also 164 fines and 230 cautions were issued for misuse of concession.
+TfNSW issued $1.4m in fines on this line from June 2018 to May 2018.
+In total, 1803 fines and 874 cautions were issued to passengers traveling without a valid ticket, and 164 fines and 230 cautions were issued for misuse of concession.

-The Newcastle and Central Coast line has a lower fare evasion rate – at 6.3% in one year.
-This amounts to about $4.2M in lost revenue.
+The Newcastle and Central Coast line has a lower fare evasion rate, at 6.3% over one year.
+However, this amounts to a higher fare revenue loss of about $4.2m.

-On this network the public operator issued 4527 fines and 3642 cautions for commuters that travelled without valid tickets.
-1016 fines and 1751 cautions were issued for misuse of concession, and 149 fines and 23 cautions for incidents related to behaviour.
+On this line, 4.527 fines and 3.642 cautions were issued for fare evasion.
+1016 fines and 1.751 cautions were issued for misuse of concession, and 149 fines and 23 cautions for incidents related to behaviour.

-Also on Newcastle light-rail, buses and on the Stockton ferry, 74 fines and 155 cautions were issued for traveling without valid tickets.
+Also on Newcastle light-rail, buses and on the Stockton ferry, 74 fines and 155 cautions were issued for fare evasion.

 Opal Card integration

 The Opal Card system, introduced in 2012, has played a key role in providing valuable data not only for optimising passenger flow but also for tackling fare evasion.